ING Group: Global headquarters

 Following the separation of ING Group into ING Bank and ING Insurance, the head office of ING Bank and ING Group was the Amsterdamse Poort building.

-ING corporate head office is situated in Cumulus Park, Amsterdam's innovation district in the south-east of the city.
+ING's corporate head office is situated in Cumulus Park, Amsterdam's innovation district in the south-east of the city.
 The five-storey building has a glass facade and is named after the Cedar tree, symbolising sustainability and growth.
 Its framework, with its layered branches and open spaces in between, is characteristic of a Cedar.

 ING House was the head office of NN Group and located in the business district of Zuidas in Amsterdam, Netherlands from 2012 to 2014.
 It was designed by Roberto Meyer and Jeroen van Schooten (Meyer en Van Schooten) and was officially opened on 16 September 2002 by then Prince Willem-Alexander of the Netherlands.
-The light-infused building features a 250-seat auditorium, foyer, restaurants, library and an extensive art collection.

 Recent notable transactions

 Capital injection and repayment

 In October 2008, in a move to increase its core Tier 1 capital ratio above 8%, ING Group accepted a capital injection plan from the Dutch Government.
 The plan supplied €10 billion (US$13.5 billion) to the operation, in exchange for securities and veto rights on major operational changes and investments.
 The European Commission also required ING to divest itself of its insurance and investment management operations by the end of 2013 as a condition of approving the state aid.

 In December 2009, ING raised €7.3 billion through share issues, and repurchased securities representing half of the €10 billion in state aid.
 It repurchased another €2 billion in May 2011 (at a 50% premium), and looked to complete the repayments by May 2012.
 However, in January 2012 it cited eurozone conditions in putting the repayment timetable as 2012–2013 for the remaining €3 billion.
 The final tranche of €1.025 billion was paid on 7 November 2014, half a year ahead of the repayment schedule as agreed with the European Commission in 2012.